Frequently asked questions

 English Heritage are responsible for maintaining the list.
 Many old buildings and recent buildings are interesting, but listing identifies only those which are of national 'special interest'.

-English Heritage assesses buildings put forward for listing or delisting and provides advice to the Department for Culture, Media and Sport (DCMS) on the architectural and historic interest.
-The Secretary of State, who is free to seek additional advice from others, then decides whether to list or delist the building.
+English Heritage assesses buildings put forward for listing or de-listing and provides advice to the Department for Digital, Culture, Media & Sport on the architectural and historic interest.
+The Secretary of State, who is free to seek additional advice from others, then decides whether to list or de-list the building.

 - There is a current application for listed building consent relating to the building